 Most importantly, using quality improvement techniques creates buy-in from your clients.
 They’re able to put into words or onto paper what it is they’re experiencing after working with you.
 They’re able to focus on growth and see a tangible reward of all their hard work.

-If you want to take a step further and implement a regular quality improvement plan as part of your group practice, fill out an application at the QA Prep website.
+If you want to take a step further and implement a regular quality improvement plan as part of your group practice, look into my consultation service.
 I’ll work with your practice to see what makes sense and ensure you’re clear on how to improve.

 Happy writing, everyone!